making-code-easy/unit-test-in-kotlin-using-mockk-library/README.md

 Also added example on testing coroutines.

-Be with me, Also add more exmaples on testing coroutines.
+Be with me, Also add more examples on testing coroutines.